 3. MATURE USERS

 Companies that are mature users have more sophisticated contract management needs.
 Here the focus is on risk management elements (identifying liabilities, obligations, and outliers), and heavier use of AI for contract analytics.
 In essence, it gives the office of the general counsel and the commercial contract managers a pulse on their business and agreements.

 Mature stage users focus on having a measured, and controlled agreements process.
 Beyond that, mature stage companies focus on process improvement.
 Hence, using AI technologies to scan through all their contracts to pull out unusual obligations, serious risk liabilities, and indemnities.
 Also, this lets mature users standardize clauses, guide the efforts of legal counsel to adjust certain terms and conditions, and focus on risk management aspects.
 It makes for a more structured agreements management approach.

 Contract management needs vary widely with different companies.
-The three stages identified as neophytes, early adopters and mature users - are the three major clusters that characterize today's landscape.
+The three stages identified as neophytes, early adopters, and mature users – are the three major clusters that characterize today’s landscape.
 It shows that there are many stages to the digital transformation journey.
 Also, it emphasizes that different companies are at different points along their trek.
-But, regardless of maturity stage, there is a clear and distinct need for good contract lifecycle management technology - to help along the way.
+But, regardless of the maturity stage, there is a clear and distinct need for good contract lifecycle management technology – to help along the way.